Cue Cards Samples with band 8 answers

 2. Describe someone who has a positive influence on you.

-3. Describe someone in your family who you most admire.
+3. Describe someone in your family whom you most admire.

-4. Describe a person you are most close to.
+4. Describe a person you are closest to.

 5. Describe a person who has taught you many things.